Guides - Deploying Flask through the Linode Marketplace

 In addition to installing Flask, this Marketplace app installs and configures software to support running Flask in a production environment.
 Below is a list of the installed software:

-web server is installed with a basic NGINX configuration, located in
+NGINX web server is installed with a basic NGINX configuration, located in

 /etc/nginx/sites-enabled/flask_app, and listening on your Linode’s IP address.